Historical Bitcoin Hacks and Their Consequences

 To prevent such incidents in the future, several measures can be implemented.
 First, exchanges should prioritize the implementation of robust security protocols, including multi-factor authentication and encryption of user data.
 Regular security audits and vulnerability assessments should also be conducted to identify and rectify any potential weaknesses.

-See also Bitcoin and International Sanctions
+See also Lightning Network and Scalability

 Additionally, educating users about best practices for securing their digital assets is crucial.
 By fostering a culture of security awareness and implementing proactive measures, the Bitcoin ecosystem can strengthen its defenses against cyber attacks and safeguard the interests of its users.